dash.js

 We wanted to check whether this is something you have already encountered, and if you might have any ideas or hypotheses about what could cause this kind of behavior.

-Any insight would be greatly appreciated.Opened by testeur-990—17 hours ago
+Any insight would be greatly appreciated.Opened by testeur-990—11 days ago

 Reduce memory allocations in hot paths for Smart TV optimization## Description